-Domestic and family violence prevention
+Domestic and family violence prevention and response

 If you or someone you know is in fear or anxious about their partner call DVConnect 1800 811 811 – open 24 hours a day, seven days a week.

 Australian Government’s national reforms for violence against women

 The National Plan to Reduce Violence against Women and their Children, released in 2011, was endorsed by the Council of Australian Governments (COAG) with a vision that Australian women and their children will live in safe communities, free from violence.
 The plan focuses on domestic and family violence, and sexual assault.
 The implementation of the national plan is long term and has four action plans that build on each other and enable an action reflection approach.

 The Fourth Action Plan (2019-2022), endorsed by COAG on 9 August 2019, sets out an ambitious but practical agenda to achieve change and eradicate the unacceptable acts of violence against women and their children.
 For more information on the Fourth Action Plan go to the Australian Government’s website.

 The National Federation Reform Council (formerly the COAG) has the reduction of violence against women and their children as a commitment under their comprehensive reform agenda, with one vision of improving the wellbeing of all Australians, now and into the future.
 To assist in the reform process, the NFRC established an advisory panel to inform a collective approach and address this issue with urgency; COAG Reform Council advisory panel on reducing violence against women and their children.

 In 2014, a special taskforce was established to review domestic and family violence in Queensland.
 In February 2015 the taskforce released their report ‘Not Now, Not Ever’ – Putting an End to Domestic and Family Violence in Queensland; with the Queensland Government agreeing to implement all the recommendations of that report.